-For example, an S-type lime that is deliberately hard-burned may have a surface area of about 10-11 m2/g (square meters per gram) where a soft-burned lime for use in a lime-only mortar can easily have a surface area of 25-35 m2/g.
+Type S lime that is deliberately hard-burned may have a surface area of about 10-11 m2/g (square meters per gram) where a soft-burned lime for use in a lime-only mortar can easily have a surface area of 25-35 m2/g.
 The lower surface area lime is less reactive.
-If this type of lime were used to make a lime mortar it would have low strength and a much longer set time.
-The high surface area lime has many more surfaces open to reaction with atmospheric CO2 and is called a high-reactivity lime.
+Use this to make a lime mortar it will have low strength and a much longer set time.
+The high surface area lime has more surfaces open to reaction with atmospheric CO2 and is a high-reactivity lime.
 This lime will begin to set rapidly and will ultimately develop higher strength.

 Calcium Hydroxide Crystal Evolution upon Aging of Lime Putty, C. Rodriguez-Navarro, E. Hansen, and W. Ginell of the Getty Conservation Institute, J. Am.
 Ceram.
 Soc., 81 3032-34, 1998.

 5. I’ve heard that if you calcine a limestone that has clay in it, it will produce a hydraulic lime.
 Is this true?